Azure-Samples/ms-identity-b2c-python-flask-webapp-authentication/README.md

 > :information_source: Did the sample not work for you as expected?
 Did you encounter issues trying this sample?
 Then please reach out to us using the [GitHub Issues](../issues) page.

 ## About the code

-This sample shows how to use [Microsoft Authentication Library \(MSAL\) for Python](https://github.com/AzureAD/microsoft-authentication-library-for-python) to sign in users from your Azure AD B2C tenant.
+This sample uses the [Microsoft Authentication Library \(MSAL\) for Python](https://github.com/AzureAD/microsoft-authentication-library-for-python) to sign up and/or sign in users with an Azure AD B2C tenant.
+It levarages the IdentityWebPython class found in the [Microsoft Identity Python Samples Common](https://github.com/azure-samples/ms-identity-python-common) repository to allow for quick app setup.

+1. A configuration object is parsed from [aad.b2c.config.json](./aad.b2c.config.json)
+1. A FlaskContextAdapter is instantiated for interfacing with the Flask app
+1. The FlaskContextAdapter and an Azure AD configuration object are used to instantiate IdentityWebPython
+    ```python
+    aad_configuration = AADConfig.parse_json('aad.b2c.config.json')
+    adapter = FlaskContextAdapter(app)
+    ms_identity_web = IdentityWebPython(aad_configuration, adapter)
+    ```

+- These three lines of code automatically hook up all necessary endpoints for the authentication process into your Flask app under a route prefix (`/auth` by default).
+For example, the redirect endpoint is found at `/auth/redirect`.
+- When a user navigates to `/auth/sign_in` and completes a sign-in attempt, the resulting identity data is put into the session, which can be accessed through the flask global g object at `g.identity_context_data`.
+- When an endpoint is decorated with `@ms_identity_web.login_required`, the application only allows requests to the endpoint from authenticated (signed-in) users.
+If the user is not signed-in, a `401: unathorized` error is thrown, and the browser is redirected to the 401 handler.

+    ```python
+    @app.route('/a_protected_route')
+    @ms_identity_web.login_required
+    def a_protected_route():
+      return "if you can see this, you're signed in!"
+    ```

+### Under the hood

+In this sample, much of the required MSAL for Python configurations are automatically setup using utilties found in [Microsoft Identity Python Samples Common](https://github.com/azure-samples/ms-identity-python-common).
+For a more direct, hands-on demonstration of the sign-in process without this abstraction, please see the code within this [Python Webapp](https://github.com/azure-samples/ms-identity-python-webapp) sample.

-The following parameters need to be provided upon instantiation via config dictionaries:
+At a minimum, following parameters need to be provided to MSAL for Python:
   - The **Client ID** of the app
-- The **Client Secret**, which is a requirement for Confidential Client Applications
+  - The **Client Credential**, which is a requirement for Confidential Client Applications
-- The **Azure AD B2C Authority** concatenated with the appropriate **UserFlowPolicy** for sign-up/sign-in or profile-edit or password-reset.
+  - The **Azure AD B2C Authority** concatenated with an appropriate **UserFlowPolicy** for *sign-up-sign-in* or *profile-edit* or *password-reset*.

-1. The first step of the sign-in process is to send a request to the /authorize endpoint on Azure Active Directory B2C.
-Our MSAL(Python) ConfidentialClientApplication instance is leveraged to construct an authorization request URL, and our app redirects the browser to this URL.
+1. The first step of the sign-in process is to send a request to the `/authorize` endpoint on Azure Active Directory B2C.

+1. An MSAL for Python **ConfidentialClientApplication** instance is created:

+    ```python
+    client_instance = msal.ConfidentialClientApplication(
+      client_id=CLIENT_ID,
+      client_credential=CLIENT_CREDENTIAL,
+      authority=f'{AUTHORITY}/{B2C_SIGN_UP_SIGN_IN_USER_FLOW_POLICY}',
+    )
+    ```
+1. The `client_instance` instance is leveraged to construct a `/authorize` request URL with the appropriate parameters, and the browser is redirected to this URL.
 1. The user is presented with a sign-in prompt by Azure Active Directory B2C.
-If the sign-in attempt is successful, the user's browser is redirected to our app's redirect endpoint.
-A valid request to this endpoint will contain an [**authorization code**](https://docs.microsoft.com/en-us/azure/active-directory-b2c/authorization-code-flow).
+If the sign-in attempt is successful, the user's browser is redirected back to this app's `/redirect` endpoint.
+A successful request to this endpoint will contain an [**authorization code**](https://docs.microsoft.com/en-us/azure/active-directory-b2c/authorization-code-flow).
-1. Our ConfidentialClientApplication instance then exchanges this authorization code for an ID Token and Access Token from Azure Active Directory B2C.
+1. The `client_instance` is used to exchange this authorization code for an ID Token and Access Token from Azure Active Directory.

+    ```python
+    token_acquisition_result = client_instance.acquire_token_by_authorization_code(authorization_code, SCOPES)
+    # this sends the authorization code to Azure AD's `/token` endpoint to request a token.
+    ```

-1. If acquireToken is successful, MSAL for Python validates the signature and nonce of the incoming token.
-If these checks succeed, it returns the resulting tokens and ID token claims as a dictionary.
-1. It is the application's responsibility to store these tokens securely.
+1. If the request is successful, MSAL for Python validates the signature and nonce of the incoming token.
+If these checks succeed, it returns the resulting `id_token`, `access_token` and plaintext `id_token_claims` in a dictionary. *It is the application's responsibility to store these tokens securely.*

 ## More information